thoughtram/blog/_posts/2015-05-08-speaking-at-code-talks.md

 ---
 layout: post
-title:      "Speaking at code.talks"
+title: Speaking at code.talks
-date:       2015-05-08
+date: 2015-05-08T00:00:00.000Z
+summary: >-
-summary:    "Today we are happy to add two more conference talks to that list.
-Both of us are going to speak at the code.talks conference in September this year."
+  Today we are happy to add two more conference talks to that list.
+Both of us are going to speak at the code.talks conference in September this year.
 categories:
   - announcements
 tags:
   - announcements
 author: christoph_burgdorf
+related_posts:
+  - Announcing Angular 2 Master Class in Sydney
+  - Announcing Angular 2 Master Class in NYC
+  - Updates and announcements
+  - Thomas joins thoughtram
+  - Updates and announcements
+  - Upcoming events in 2015

 ---
 Roughly three weeks ago we blogged about our [upcoming events](http://blog.thoughtram.io/announcements/2015/04/19/upcoming-events-in-2015.html) for workshops, conferences and meetups.
 Today we are happy to add two more conference talks to that list.
 Both of us are going to speak at the [code.talks](http://www.codetalks.de/) conference in September this year and we are very happy to join an already great lineup of speakers.